Skip to main content

 Visual Inertial Odometry

 Visual Inertial Odometry (VIO) is the bigger sibling of optical flow.
-Where optical flow gives you horizontal velocity from a downward camera plus a rangefinder, VIO gives you a full 6-degree-of-freedom pose (position and orientation in three dimensions) from a forward-facing camera fused with the FC’s IMU.
+Where optical flow gives you horizontal velocity from a downward camera plus a rangefinder, VIO gives you a full 6-degree-of-freedom pose (position and orientation in three dimensions) from a forward or downward camera fused with the FC’s IMU.

 What it adds